data-lessons/literate-programming-r-demo/_episodes/04-bibliographic-citations.md

   @qian, @minsky
 ...

+>## Challenge 1 - Setting the bibliography
+>1.
+Add the `decoupling-dns.bib` BibText as the bibliography for the `dekker-dennis-sci.md` file that is inside of the `bib-cite` folder in your working directory.
+Remember we set the bibliography in the YAML header by `bibliography:` key.
+>2.Create one citation (@dennis05 or @darwin) somewhere in the text.
+Use the `[]` syntax.
+>3.Run `Knitr`
+{: .challenge}

+>## Challenge 2 - Multi-citations and page numbers
+>1.
+Open the `decoupling-dns.bib` file and pick 3 citations to reference together in the text.
+Tip: multiple authors are separated by a `;`.
+>2.
+Add page numbers for the citation and `Knit`.
+Page numbers follow the citation key with a comma.

 ## Using Zotero

 Now we have the basics down, let's think about our bibliography file again.
 Bibtex is nice and provides structure so a machine can read it, but we don't really want to write it ourself.
 We can let Zotero do that for us and export BibTex file as needed into our R project.
 We also can use the Zotero Better BibTex plugin to auto-save that BibTex bibliography to our project.
 Unfortunately, this plugin is broken for Zotero 5 and currently only works in 4.
 However, they are working on it.
 Regardless, using Zotero mean that we can use the more user friendly tool to create and mantain references and use that in our project so R can consume.